aprudyus/RabbitMQTutorials/README.md

 Here you can see RabbitMQ Tutorials from official website.

-Tutorials are written in Java with some differences from original (Java 8 is used).
+Tutorials are written in Java with some differences with original (Java 8 is used).